Have you ever read something that is so counter-intuitive that you have to go back and read it again?

 Okay, it’s becoming clearer to me now.
 However, surely we all want to be a plus one, don’t we?

-‘Everyone wants to a plus one, of course.
+‘Everyone wants to be a plus one, of course.
 But proclaiming your plus-oneness at the outset almost guarantees you’ll be perceived as minus one, regardless of the skills you bring to the table or how you actually perform.’

 What’s Hadfield talking about here?
 Perhaps you’ve had a new manager join your team and she rushes straight into making sweeping changes to demonstrate the fresh thinking she’s bringing in to the organisation – this could go one of two ways.
 Maybe she’s amazingly perceptive, can assess the situation at a glance and her changes are welcomed.
 Alternatively, in a bid to showcase the value she’s bringing, she hasn’t taken the time to observe and evaluate the team and the changes she makes have a detrimental impact: she’s just become a minus one.